nikitinprior/dcpp/README.md

 # Changes in the program

 The source code of the preprocessor program contains code for processing the "#error message " directive.
 However, to activate it at the beginning of the program, you need to add the #define EXIT_ON_ERROR directive and change the storage class of the char ebuf[BUFFERSIZ] character array to static char ebuf[BUFFERSIZ].
 After recompiling the program, the "#error message " directive will be activated.
 The necessary changes have been made to the source code of the program.
 Thanks to FredW for the comments made.

 26.06.2021

+Managed to completely recreate the source code of the preprocessor, which generates a binary image of the executable program, completely identical to the original.
+Discovered two errors that may have been present in the source code of the Hi-Tech C preprocessor.
+- open1 and read1 are in fact standard libc fopen and fread
+- there is a minor bug in yylex tobinary causing wrong interpretation of hex literals (this bug is still present in J. Schilling's version), test code is:

+	#if (0x1f + 0x1f) == 42

+	int b = a;

+	#endif

+- there is another one in equdef causing spaces not being trimmed

+The files cpp_old.c, cpy_old.c, cpy_old.y and yylex_old.c contain changes necessary to compile the original version of the preprocessor program with errors of the authors to obtain binary compatibility.
+The text of the program contains notes about the necessary changes to eliminate these errors.
+File test.c. which confirms that there is a problem in both the original program and the new peprocessor.

+In addition, he noticed another error in the preprocessor from the Hi-Tech C v3.09 delivery:

+The following operators

+	#define xxx yyy
+	#include <xxx.h>

+lead to the replacement of xxx.h to yyyy.h, which does not comply with the C language standard.

+Thanks to his work, errors were found in the original preprocessor program, which migrated by inheritance to the new version.

+Source code can be compiled with the following command:

+zxc -o cpp_old.c cpy_old.c

+In the source code of the new preprocessor, these errors are temporarily not fixed.

+24.10.2021

 # Appreciation